FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 }
 ```

-Inside of our app (in the effects later) we will use the `AuthenticationService` to communicate with Auth0.
+In the effects later we will use the `AuthenticationService` to communicate with Auth0.

 ## Including AuthModule

-We have to include the `AuthModule` from `@auth0/auth0-angular` and pass in the information we have like our `clientId` and our `domain`.
-You can find both of it in your dashboard on Auth0 in the `Basic Information` area right on top of the app-
+We must include the `AuthModule` from `@auth0/auth0-angular` and pass in the information we have like our `clientId` and our `domain`.
+You can find both of it in your dashboard on Auth0 in the `Basic Information` area right on top of the app.

 ```
 import { NgModule } from '@angular/core';